airshipit/shipyard/docs/source/CLI.rst

 get workflows
 ~~~~~~~~~~~~~
 Retrieve workflows that are running or have run in the workflow engine.
-This includes processses that may not have been started as an action
+This includes processes that may not have been started as an action
 (e.g. scheduled tasks).

 ::